xarial/xcad/docs/changelog/index.md

 * &#x26A0; IXGeometryMemoryBuilder::PreCreateArc is renamed to IXGeometryMemoryBuilder::PreCreateCircle.
 IXGeometryMemoryBuilder::PreCreateArc has been redefined to create arc rather than circle
 * &#x26A0; IXDocumentRepository::DocumentCreated is renamed to IXDocumentRepository::DocumentLoaded
 * &#x26A0; IXDocument::Rebuild event is renamed to IXDocument::Rebuilt and IXDocument::Regenerate method is renamed to IXDocument::Rebuild
+* &#x26A0; CommandSpec::TabBoxStyle is replaced with CommandSpec::RibbonTextStyle, CommandSpec::HasTabBox is replaced with CommandSpec::HasRibbon
+* &#x26A0; IXDocument::Dependencies, IXConfiguration::CutLists, IXCutList::Bodies, IXFace::Edges changed from array to IEnumerable

 ## 0.7.4 - July 11, 2021